QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

     P = ilu(A, τ = 0.1)
     sol = cg!(x, A, b, Pl = P, log=true, maxiter = 1000)
     sol[end]

+ The ``τ`` parameter determines the degree of the LU decomposition to conduct, providing a tradeoff in preconditioner vs. solve speed.

 A good rule of thumb is that you should almost always be using a preconditioner with iterative methods, and you should experiment to find ones appropriate for your problem.